San Diego Tobacco & Nicotine Addiction Treatment

 Without medical assistance, withdrawal from nicotine can start soon after you quit.
 The list of nicotine withdrawal symptoms is long and can include restlessness or boredom, headaches, trouble sleeping, weight gain, difficulty concentrating, cough, dry mouth, sore throat, constipation, gas, frustration, chest tightness, impatience, and anger, increased appetite, slower heart rate, dizziness (which may last a day or 2 after quitting), anxiety, nightmares, tiredness, irritability and depression.

 Good news: While nicotine addiction is difficult to overcome, we can help you beat it.
-The best chances at quitting are with a combination of smoking cessation medications and behavioral therapy like cognitive behavioral therapy and dialectical behavior therapy.
+The best chances at quitting are with a combination of smoking cessation medications and behavioral therapy like CBD and DBT.
 Medications are available to help manage the symptoms of withdrawal.
 For example, over-the-counter and prescription nicotine replacement therapies gradually reduce your nicotine dosage over time. as well as bupropion and varenicline to limit cravings.
 You’ll also find peace and centeredness in our wellness program.
 So when you’ve decided you’re tired of being addicted to tobacco and nicotine, let us know.
 Hope Canyon can help you move on for good.